Clinical Skills Examination

 These stations are structured for the candidate to interact with the standardized patient for 10 minutes.
 In some cases, the clinical encounter ends at nine minutes and is followed by a one-minute oral examination.
 During the oral examination, the physician examiner will ask one to three pre-specified questions related to the patient problem.
 For all stations, the physician examiners observe the encounter and use standardized scoring instrument(s) to assess each candidate's performance.

-Please visit the Medical Council of Canada (MCC) website for exam preparation resources including a candidate orientation presentation, OSCE station examples, frequently asked questions on preparing for the OSCE station format and a list of common mistakes made on OSCEs.
+Please visit the Medical Council of Canada (MCC) website for exam preparation resources, OSCE station examples, frequently asked questions on preparing for the OSCE station format and a list of common mistakes made on OSCEs.

 SOOs are designed to duplicate, insofar as possible, the actual "setting" in which the family physician conducts a practice.
 Family physicians are trained to role-play patients presenting with specific complaints.
 The physician playing the role of the patient notes the management of the case by the candidate, and he or she will score the candidate according to predefined criteria.
 This examination will assess both the definition and management of health problems.
 The scoring system has been devised to focus on the candidate's approach to dealing with patients—including their ability to understand the patient's unique experience and to establish a positive doctor-patient relationship.
 Getting the "right diagnosis" plays only a minor role in the scoring.
 There are no hidden agendas.